Editorial note

 - Published state machine with owners?

-- Signed field-mapping document?
+- Signed mapping document?

 - Metrics for write success and latency?

-- Automated access reviews after job changes?
+- Automated or audited access reviews on people changes?

 Frequently Asked Questions